tamsamani/black_white_website/README.md

 ## Depancies & Libraries

-1) [https://getbootstrap.com/]boostrap 4 a library used only to make layout easy
+1) [Bootstrap 4](https://getbootstrap.com/) a library used only to make layout system easy